 The Mashup’s core does not have its own UI controls or pages.
 One of the drop-in applications in the “apps” directory must host your menu and menu logic.
 The “apps/mashup” application starts with a couple boilerplate pages.

-The “apps/mashup” should be replaces by your company’s boiler plate pages.
+The “apps/mashup” should be replaced by your company’s boiler plate pages.

 welcome.html